 We encourage children to participate in a variety of musical experiences through which we aim to build up the confidence of all children.
 Our teaching focuses on developing the children’s ability to understand rhythm and follow a beat.
 Through singing songs, children learn about the structure and organisation of music.
 We teach them to listen and to appreciate different forms of music.
 Children develop descriptive language skills in music lessons when learning about how music can represent different feelings, emotions and narratives.
 We also teach technical vocabulary such as volume, pitch, beat and rhythm and encourage children to discuss music using these terms.
 This vocabulary is revisited and revised through the use of quizzes, knowledge organisers which highlight musical vocabulary, key knowledge, and significant musicians and composers.

 In recent years, we have worked with visiting artists and performers, for example Key Strings and Merseyside Police brass band, to provide our children with authentic and real life opportunities to get involved with workshops and performances.
 Additional opportunities are offered in music, such as the Key Stage 2 choir which performs regularly in school and at events in the local community.

-At Mersey Park Primary School, we believe that teaching music contributes to the enrichment of children’s lives, boost their self-esteem and confidence and give them opportunities in school that they might not be given in life.
-Our aim is for children to celebrate the positive impact music has on our children and how it can allow individuals to shine.
+At Mersey Park Primary School, we believe that teaching music contributes to the enrichment of children’s lives, boosts their self-esteem and confidence and gives them opportunities in school that they might not be given in life.
+Our aim is for children to celebrate the positive impact of music and how it can allow individuals to shine.
 They will be taught through engaging and creative Music lessons that will allow pupils to develop a love of music and develop their talent as musicians, and in turn increase their self-confidence, creativity and sense of achievement.
 Some of our exciting topics include: Disco – Get into the Groove, How Does Music Make our World a Better Place? and How Does Music Bring Us Closer?

 Aims and Objectives